Fall 2015 Enrollment

 Financial Aid Breakdown 2014-2015

-67% of full-time first-time undergraduates receiving any financial aid
+63% of full-time, first-time undergraduates awarded any financial aid

-32% of full-time first-time undergraduates receiving student loan aid
+32% of full-time, first-time undergraduates awarded student loan aid

-$11,187 Average amount of federal, state, local, or institutional grant aid received
+$11,735 Average amount of federal, state, local, or institutional grant aid awarded

-$8,588 Average amount of student loan aid received by full-time first-time undergraduates
+$8,297 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Top student – top recognition: that’s the philosophy of the Presidential Scholarship award.
 You have made academics a priority, and Elon wants to recognize your commitment and hard work by investing in your potential to be a top student.
 Presidential Scholarships are awarded to the top 15 percent of the incoming first-year class and are based on the high school transcript and SAT/ACT scores.
 You don’t even have to apply.
 Elon does the work for you and awards $4,500 per year, renewable annually for a total of four years based on acceptable academic performance.